 Paywalls: Monetizing Online Content

 In recent years, many providers of news and entertainment have been exploring the possibility of monetizing online content.
 In the context of newspapers, the paywall instituted by the New York Times starting in March 2011 is a well-publicized case in point.
 While the premise behind paywalls is that the subscription revenue can potentially be a new source of income, the externalities that might arise as a consequence of this pricing change are unclear.
-We study three potential externalities of newspaper paywalls and compare them against the new direct subscription revenue generated.
-The first two externalities that we consider are the effect of a paywall on the engagement of its online reader base, which likely impacts the newspaper's advertising revenues; we term the latter the indirect effect of the paywall.
-The third externality is the spillover effect on the print version of the newspaper.
+We study two potential externalities of newspaper paywalls and compare them against the new direct subscription revenue generated.
+The first externality that we consider is the effect of a paywall on the engagement of its online reader base.
+The second externality is the spillover effect on the print version of the newspaper.
 If readers view print and online versions of a newspaper as substitutes, increasing the price of the latter is likely to increase the demand for the former.
 Moreover, many newspaper paywalls offer bundles wherein print subscribers are provided free access to the online newspaper.
 Therefore, the value that a reader derives from the print subscription could be higher subsequent to the erection of the paywall.
 As a result, paywalls are likely to have a positive spillover effect on print subscription, and consequently, circulation.
-We document the sizes of the three externalities for the New York Times paywall and compare them with the direct subscription revenue generated.
-We comment on revenue implications for newspaper publishers from this increasingly popular mechanism to monetize digital content.
+We document the sizes of the two externalities for the New York Times paywall and compare them with the direct subscription revenue generated.
+We comment on implications for newspapers and online content providers who are seeking mechanisms to monetize digital content.

-Keywords: Paywalls, Online Content Monetization, Cross-Channel Spillover Effects, Pricing, Advertising, Newspapers, Online Newspapers
+Keywords: Paywalls, Online Content Monetization, Cross-Channel Spillover Effects, Pricing, Advertising, Newspapers, Online Newspapers, Synthetic Control Method.

 JEL Classification: M31, M37, L82, L11